wp-plugins/listly/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.2 =
 Fix for multisite network activate.
+Added Sidebar Widget.
 Support for custom colors and styling.
 New UI in editor page.